 ii.
 Social networking

-The CORE recommender system provides one example of social networking functionalities envisioned for the global network of next generation repositories.
+The CORE recommender system is one example of the types of social networking functionalities envisioned in next generation repositories.
 According to the CORE blog, the recommender “tracks a user’s preferences when browsing a website and then filters the user’s choices suggesting similar or related items”.

 iii.
 Peer review